IanAWatson/LillyMol-4.0-Bazel/docs/dicer.md

 it has generated 85k fragments, with no real indication of how much remains.
 After 13 hours it had generated 170k fragments.
 After 5 days it has generated 520k fragments.
 After 7 days it generated 595k fragments.
 After 13 days it had generated 690k fragments.
 After 21 days it had generated 715k fragments.
+After 23 days it had generated 825k fragments.

 Enable this periodic reporting with `-B freport=10000` to have it report every 10k fragments formed for any particular molecule.